bestivil/CosmicWordQuest-COMP4024/Documentation/Git Guides/GitGuide.md

 2. Choose the **base** branch which is the branch we want to merge the changes into e.g. dev
 3. Choose your **compare** branch e.g. your git issue branch
 4. Add title and description, describe the work in title
+5. Include screenshot/GIF of the main changes you have done e.g. how the game looks now or changes in the codebase.
+For GIFs use [screen capture tool](https://gifcap.dev/)
-5. Add **at least one** reviewer so they can review the code/changes and approve the merge
+6. Add **at least one** reviewer so they can review the code/changes and approve the merge
-6. Create the pull request
+7. Create the pull request